 Day two of Tinder has seen little improvement on day one.
 I’m trying to swipe right more often, otherwise there’s going to be no conversation and I will learn nothing!
 It’s really difficult to decide yes or no based on not only what someone looks like (and a very short, often off-putting bio) but actually just low quality *photos* of what they look like.
 As a photographer and someone that hardly ever likes photos of themselves, I know photographs don’t always show how you want to be seen.
-I’m also becoming increasingly aware of being a stuck-up arsehole left-swiping everyone that’s ‘not good enough for me’…It’s a subconscious thing that can’t really be helped and obviously attraction is important but I do feel a bit like I’m questioning whether I am giving myself too much worth in comparison to these poor left-swiped men – but at the same time, I know that’s silly.
+I’m also becoming increasingly aware of being a stuck-up arsehole left-swiping everyone that’s ‘not good enough for me’…It’s a subconscious thing that can’t really be helped and obviously attraction is important but I do feel a bit like I’m questioning whether I am giving myself too much worth in comparison to these poor left-swiped men.
 Even though I’m not taking it seriously, I’m also not about just trolling a load of obvious no’s just for a few funny intros.
 I also often want to swipe right for typically attractive ‘hunky’ men that I just don’t find attractive personally but I think I just want to see if they find me attractive?!
 As if that means anything.
 I don’t know if that’s insecurity or intrigue but I’m sure it’s something I’ll be delving into whether I like the answer or not…

 #1 – M, 25.